I

 Each look created was a focus on one body part.
 You can take a closer look by clicking onto the pictures!

-"I need to know the best technique to use when applying concelor and makeup under the eyes of mature skin that has dark circles and fine lines.
+Beauty question: "I need to know the best technique to use when applying concelor and makeup under the eyes of mature skin that has dark circles and fine lines.
 How can the discoloration be corrected and the fine line minimized? "- from Lisa in Texas.

 Answer

 : Start by using a moisturizer.
 Don't try to take a short cut by applying a face moisturizer on your eye unless it is designed to do that.
 The skin in that area is 3 times thinner with smaller pores.
 It is more delicate then the rest of your face so a face cream can be too rich and thick.
-I like to use gel based
+I like to use gel based moisturizers for the day with light reflecting abilities because they are light weight, soften the looks of wrinkles and usually combat puffiness as well.

-Bobbi Brown BU foundation set.
+MY FAVORITE THINGSMy favorite thing is definitely the Bobbi Brown BU foundation set.
 I use it on Shaun Robinson when I do Access Hollywood, and it was the base I used for this Vestiture beauty spread as well.